 Now, what began as a purely humanitarian effort to simply support some kids in need, has become a nationally recognized program, serving over 400 middle and high school students per year in Detroit and over 1,000 other students in replicated sites in cities across the country.

-In 2019, we have created Math Corps National, a 501(c)3 charitable non-profit organization, to guide the expansion of the program, provide the business tools necessary, and help raise the funds needed to be nationally sustainable.
+In 2018, Math Corps created its own 501c3 charitable non-profit organization to guide the expansion of the program, provide business tools and help raise the funds necessary to be nationally sustainable.